minetest/minetest/doc/client_lua_api.md

 ## Introduction

-> **Warning**: The client API is currently unstable, and may break/change without warning.
+> [!WARNING] The client API is currently unstable, and may break/change without warning.

 Content and functionality can be added to Minetest by using Lua scripting in run-time loaded mods.